The minimal periodicity for integral bases of pure number fields: Main theorems

 As consequence, for each fixed $n$ there exists a finite table $\mathcal T(n)$ indexed by $a\bmod M(n)$ such that, for every $n$th–power–free $a$, the shape $\mathbf S(a)$ of an integral basis of $\mathcal O_{K_a}$ is read off from $\mathcal T(n)$ at the entry $[a\bmod M(n)]$.
 The table is obtained by concatenating the local classes.

 \begin{theorem}[Computation table] Fix $n$.
 There exists a finite lookup table $\mathcal T(n)$, indexed by the residue classes $a\bmod M(n)$, such that for any $n$th–power–free $a$ the shape of an integral basis of $\mathcal O_{K_a}$ is read off directly from the entry $[a\bmod M(n)]\in\mathcal T(n)$.
-The table can be filled purely locally, prime–by–prime at $p\mid n$, by running higher Newton polygons up to order $e_p$. \end{theorem}
+The table can be filled purely locally, prime–by–prime at $p\mid n$, using the explicit local recipes in \cite{JKS21} for residue classes modulo $p^{e_p+1}$.